 Instantly, friends of her mom wanted to donate money so she could keep making more blankets to give to Veterans.
-The more people that heard about what she was doing, the more they wanted to help.
+The more people heard about what she was doing, the more they wanted to help.

 It makes Aubree happy to see the smiles on the Veterans, said Hanson.
 It makes her feel connected to Veterans that served long before she was born and gives her and others a chance to show their appreciation to those that served.

-The ladies hope to gather again next year to make blankets again here in Texas when Aubree is hosting her blanket making event in Wisconsin.
+The ladies hope to gather again next year to make blankets here in Texas when Aubree is hosting her blanket making event in Wisconsin.